Should I Pay My Property Taxes Early?

-And while property taxes are technically due annually, there are some cases where you might want to prepay property taxes — a year ahead of time.
-Depending on your financial situation, any upcoming changes to tax laws and other details, it could mean more money saved and healthier cash flow for the next couple years.
+While property taxes are technically due annually, there are some cases where you might want to prepay property taxes — a year ahead of time.
+Depending on your financial situation, any upcoming changes to tax laws, and other details, it could mean more money saved and healthier cash flow for the next couple of years.

 Paying Your Property Taxes Early

-The IRS — nor any state or county property tax boards — didn’t move to prevent any of these homeowners from making prepayments, and it likely saved them thousands upon thousands of dollars once tax day rolled around.
-The main thing you’ll want to consider before pre-paying is your personal financial situation and cash flow.
+The main thing you’ll want to consider before pre-paying your property taxes is your personal financial situation and cash flow.
 If your property tax bill is $4,000 can you afford to double that and pay $8,000 instead?

 Why Would You Want to Prepay Property Taxes?